 The physical changes you have can affect your relationships and sex life.
 There are things that you can do to help.

 As well as coping with the fear and anxiety that a diagnosis of bladder cancer brings, you might also have to work out how to manage practically.

 Practical things you and your family might need to cope with include:

 - financial support, such as benefits, sick pay and grants

 Try to remember that you don't have to sort everything out at once.
 It might take some time to deal with each issue.

 Ask for help if you need it.
 Your doctor or specialist nurse should know who you can contact to get help.
 They can put you in touch with professionals who are specially trained in supporting people with cancer.
 These people are there to help you so use them if you feel you need to.

 You can get support from a stoma nurse or dietician.
-Social workers can help you with information about your entitlement to sick pay, benefits and help you to organise convalescence if you need when you first come out of hospital.
+Social workers can help you with information about your entitlement to sick pay and benefits.
+They can also help you to organise your recovery if you need help when you first come out of hospital.